spicymuffin/yshttl/README.md

  3. make long term booking reservations (the program remembers to book in your stead)
  4. show booked shuttles
  5. cancel booked shuttles (not implemented yet in ver.
 2.2)

+ ## how to use
+run yshttl.py with python 3.11 or newer. use CLI to operate the program.

+use command "help" to get started.

  ## configuration file values explanation:
    ***(its a json file that is automatically created on first launch)***